All roads lead to Ontario’s Southwest for foodies looking to sink their teeth into Canada’s freshest summer flavours.

 Summer pints on the patio just seem to taste better with a view of the water.
 If you agree, the deck at Bayside Brewing Company in the historic town of Erieau has a view of Lake Erie’s Rondeau Bay that is hard to beat.
-Order a Honey Cream Ale, which is made with locally sourced honey and was recently recognized as one of the best honey beers at the 2017 Ontario Brewing Awards.
+Order a Honey Cream Ale, which is made with locally sourced honey.
 Be sure to try one of Bayside’s wood-fired pizzas.
 The Peaches & Cream, which is topped with grilled peaches, chicken, caramelized onions and a parmesan cream sauce, pairs beautifully with the Honey Cream Ale.

 Oxley Estate Winery (and friends)

 Located on County Road 50 in Essex County, Oxley Estate Winery is in very good company.
 The scenic road, which winds along the shore of Lake Erie, is just a short drive from Windsor and is home to a friendly collection of farms, wineries, vegetable stands, restaurants, bed and breakfasts and other unique small businesses.
 Each summer the neighbouring businesses host a weekend-long touring event called Explore the Shore, which encourages visitors to sample local foods, taste local wines and browse area shops.
 This year’s event is on July 28th and 29th.
 Learn more at www.exploretheshore.ca